heysokam/osdf-old/doc/patchnotes.md

 new : New mechanic: Rampslides from Q2  (currently active for VQ4 physics)
 chg : (VQ1) Added Q3 Overbounces
 fix : (VQ1) Fixed visual glitch on physics change without `/map` command
+fix : (VQ1) Fixed downramps sometimes not giving a speed boost new : (VQ1) New mechanic: Feetraise
-new : (VQ1) Crouching mid-air raises your feet by 14u (sbj).
+... :       Crouching mid-air raises your feet by 14u (sbj).
 Allows jump to reach higher and further.
 new : (VQ4) Crouching mid-air raises your feet by 12u (sbj).
 Allows jump to reach higher and further.
 ```